Kitchen Stewardship | A Baby Steps Approach to Balanced Nutrition

 4. Store

-I’ve only done peppers, zucchini, and tomatoes, because those were the items last summer that (1) I really wanted to have on hand all year (2) were plentiful at the Farmer’s Market and (3) wouldn’t fit in my freezer.
+I most often dehydrate peppers, zucchini, tomatoes, and greens because those are the items that (1) I really wanted to have on hand all year (2) are plentiful at the Farmer’s Market and (3) wouldn’t fit in my freezer.

 Why Dehydrate Peppers at Home?

-I stock my freezer with so many things: u-pick berries, chicken stock, grassfed meat, homemade butter, crispy nuts, and yes, Farmer’s Market peppers.
-I just knew I wouldn’t have room to store all that I wanted to preserve when organic, local peppers were 3/$1 instead of pesticide-laden peppers from Mexico for $2.99/lb. on sale in the middle of winter.
+I stock my freezer with so many things: u-pick berries, chicken stock from bones, grassfed meatcrispy nuts, and yes, Farmer’s Market peppers.
+I’d never have enough room to store all that I wanted to preserve when organic, local peppers are 3/$1 instead of pesticide-laden peppers from Mexico for $2.99/lb. on sale in the middle of winter.
 (Peppers are on the Dirty Dozen list, you know.)

 The Many Uses of Dehydrated Tomatoes

-I also powdered the dried tomatoes in my blender…which, as usual, was more complicated than it sounded.
+I also have powdered the dried tomatoes in my blender…which, as usual, was more complicated than it sounded.
 I thought I’d never get rid of some of the big chunks of tomato!
-I need a more powerful blender, I think.
+I didn’t have a high powered blender when I did this, but I bet if I tried it with my Blendtec it would work better.
 You can make your own canned tomato paste and sauce with the powder as follows:

 • paste – 1:1 powder to water